-Over the last couple of decades, I have gained experience and training to enable me to work with children, young people and adults.
-As we grow and evolve in our lives, we can come across challenges that may make us feel that we can’t move forward anymore, or make us feel isolated and alone, scared and unsafe or anxious and confused.
+Over the last couple of decades, I have gained experience and training to enable me to work with children, young people, adults and couples.
+As we grow and evolve in our lives, we can come across and be faced with challenges that may make us feel that we can’t move forward anymore, or make us feel isolated and alone, scared and unsafe or anxious and confused.

 I have witnessed and experienced the transformational process and effects of working therapeutically.

 Through my own person journey of self-reflection and awareness I have experienced many of the feelings that you yourself are feeling, even as you read this text you might be experiencing feelings of anxiety of what counselling will be like, apprehension of being vulnerable and of letting go, and of change.
 I speak from personal experience of knowing what that can feel like and can empathise with you and what you are experiencing.

 I have a creative background and bring some of these skills into counselling sessions.
 It is as an invitation, and a knowing that sometimes having and using a different mediums to communicate with, can enable the therapeutic process to engage the brain and emotions differently than purely the spoken word.

 The majority of my work is through my private practice, however, I have experience of working within different settings and organizations.
 I have worked within the educational settings, from Primary School to University level, within the charity sector, rehabilitation organisations, and have a broad experience and knowledge of mental health issues and neurodiversity.